 - After this, in IDEA, go to File | Settings | Plugins | Install plugin from disk… and in the explorer window, select the downloaded ZIP archive.

 - Click OK.

-Next we’ll restart the IDE is required to activate the plugin.
+Next we’ll restart the IDE to activate the plugin.

 Logging in to TeamCity